stain/s11.no/content/2023/phd/federated-causal-inference/index.md

 These methods generally require the availability of detailed patient information.
 Alternatively, selection bias represents bias introduced by mechanisms for selecting individuals into the analysis.
 Selection bias can likewise lead to non-exchangeable exposure groups (i.e., compromised internal validity), as well as impaired generalizability of the study results (i.e., external validity) \[[Hernan 2020]\] [[Hernán 2004]].

 Lastly, we refer to information bias as a distortion of the measured association resulting from errors in the measurement or classification of variables, such as the exposure, outcome, or covariates in the analysis.
 Hernán et al. (2022) [[Hernán 2022]] suggested that specifying a hypothetical RCT that would allow the estimation of the causal effect of interest (a target trial) and emulating this target trial using the available observational data is beneficial for maintaining the elements of an RCT.
-For example, emulating randomization as specified in the target trial during the analysis may help to reduce the risk of confounding and increase the internal validity of the study \[[Hernan 2020]\] [[Hernán 2006]] [[8]].
+For example, emulating randomization as specified in the target trial during the analysis may help to reduce the risk of confounding and increase the internal validity of the study \[[Hernan 2020]\] [[Hernán 2006]] [[Glass 2013]].

 A treatment or intervention can be applied to populations spanning different regions or countries, with the collected real-world observational data often stored decentralized in isolated environments.
 Integrating and analyzing these data from different locations and institutions, can support public health decision-making by providing more precise and generalizable estimates.
 A meta-analysis integrating evidence from different independent studies, for example, as maintained by the International Vaccine Access Center (IVAC) on the effectiveness of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) vaccine primary series of the online VIEW-hub [[IVAC 2023]], can be conducted to obtain a pooled effect estimate.
 However, heterogeneity in the considered confounding factors, criteria for study participant selection, definitions of variables and adopted statistical methods might exist across studies, limiting comparability.